alanvarghesepaul22/CINEWORLD-NextJS/README.md

-## Welcome to CineWorld!
+# Welcome to CineWorld!
 The World of Cinema.
 CineWorld is a movie and tv shows streaming website created using TMDB API in React-Next JS Framework and Tailwind CSS.

-# Cineworld - Movie Streaming Marvel

 ![Cineworld](insert_image_url_here)